J0rgeSerran0/Decent-Sampler-Samples/README.md

 # Decent Sampler Samples

-I would like to share with you the samples I have done in my spare time, for the **Decent Sampler Plugin**
+I would like to share with you the samples I have prepared in my spare time, for the **Decent Sampler Plugin**

-Hours and days investigating how to convert the sounds into a *Decent Sampler* file that I hope that helps
+Hours and days investigating how to convert the sounds into a *Decent Sampler* file that I hope that helps and likes to the music lovers around the world

+> These emulated sounds are very close to the real sounds of their instruments

 - [**`Korg X5D (20 Samples)`**](#korg_x5d)
 - [**`Others (2 Samples)`**](#others)